rfeie/rfeie/_posts/2016-09-04-blog-welcome-to-my-new-site.md

 A couple notes about this site.
 This site is a staticly generated site written in Jekyll and hosted on [Github][site-repo].
 I used the [Bourbon][bourbon] and [Neat][neat] as well as [Refills][refills] to scaffold it together.

 What you can expect from me in the near future:

-* Updates on a Rails app that uses the Google Calendar API
+- Updates on a Rails app that uses the Google Calendar API
-* Updates on learning Angular 2 and a front-end JavaScript framework in general
+- Updates on learning Angular 2 and a front-end JavaScript framework in general
-* Work on updating Adobe InDesign JavaScript
+- Work on updating Adobe InDesign JavaScript scripts

 [site-repo]: https://github.com/rfeie/rfeie.github.io